-Fresh, Vibrant, and Simply Unique: that’s Inside the Box Café & Catering.
-Lively, friendly service with a clean and bright atmosphere, a fabulous menu, and an inspirational story—it’s where comfort, flavor, and culture mingle with an opportunity to make a difference in the community.
-All proceeds from the meal you purchase go directly back to feeding a hungry and hurting Tampa Bay neighbor.
+Fresh, vibrant, local, and simply unique: that’s Inside the Box, an innovative social enterprise of Metropolitan Ministries.
+Lively, friendly service with a clean and bright atmosphere, and a fabulous array of locally grown foods.
+It’s where comfort, flavor, and culture mingle with opportunity to make a difference in the community.

 Culinary Arts Program

 In addition to serving contemporary Americana and inventive original dishes, we also serve a much higher calling by providing vocational training opportunities for men and women transitioning out of homelessness and poverty.
 The Culinary Arts Program (CAP) produces qualified employees who are prepared for work in the hospitality industry.
 Upon graduation, each trainee has gained the ability necessary not only to find a job, but to keep it!
 In the process, the students gain skills and work ethics that encourage them to lead a life of self-sufficiency.

 The Inside the Box Culinary Arts Program is funded by JPMorgan Chase; each student accepted into the program receives a full scholarship.
 Classes are small, 8-10 students, for a more personalized learning experience.
 The Culinary Arts program is offered each quarter of the year.
 The class consists of students from three segments: aged out foster youths, clients of Metropolitan Ministries, and residential clients of Metropolitan Ministries.
 The culinary arts students move quickly through the 16 week course from basic skills to more advanced techniques that are the basis for creating any style of cuisine.